kirudang/Perplexity_Calculation/README.md

 # Perplexity Calculation Using Transformers

 ## Introduction
-This repository provides a Python script for calculating the Perplexity of text using the Transformer models from the Hugging Face library.
+This repository provides a Python script for calculating the Perplexity of text using the public Transformer models from the Hugging Face library.
 Perplexity is a common metric used in natural language processing to measure how well a probability model predicts a sample.

 ## Setup and Configuration
 ### Requirements